 Once your helper gets more confident in their skills, start adding some more elevated choices to the menu.

 Kids love bright colors and can’t get enough of dips - this recipe’s got both!
 Plus it’s healthy so you can feel good about letting them eat as much as they can handle.
 The best part is that hummus is the perfect base for experimenting with spices.
-We like a mixture of Park Hill Maple & Spice Pepper and Organic Ground Cumin Seeds or Sage & Savory Stuffing Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.
+We like a mixture of Park Hill Maple Pepper and Ground Cumin Seeds or Poultry Seasoning and Ground Coriander Seeds, but encourage your kids to taste different spice combinations and get creative.

 This recipe is way simpler than it sounds and despite the use of Gochujang Korean Chili Sauce, has pretty mild heat so it’s totally family friendly.
 From mixing ingredients and stirring beef to chopping broccoli, there’s plenty of simple steps kids can help with.
 The results—a base of rice or any other grain you prefer, topped with flavorful ground beef—are sure to become a go-to weeknight meal.

 This is a fun one because it combines two things that don’t normally go together - BBQ sauce and Asian stir-fry.
 Kids will have fun with the “crazy” concept and you'll be happy because they’ll be eating their veggies.
 Our Woody’s Sweet & Tangy Barbecue Sauce and Asian Style Sprinkle are the stars of this simple and sweet dish that comes together in about 15 minutes.